Quickly create your Connecticut Health Care Directive and Living Will

 All the forms you need to create a personal estate plan

-If you want a will, you can hire a lawyer or use a will form from a reliable source.
+If you want a living will, you can hire a lawyer or use a living will form from a reliable source.
 If you use a form, follow these steps:

 Your living will is a type of advance health care directive.
 It is a legal document that allows you to specify your medical decisions in case you become unable to make these choices on your own.
 You will need to decide whether you would want to remain on life support systems if you have a terminal condition and whether you would want cardiopulmonary resuscitation (“CPR”).
 If you are unsure about these choices, you should talk to your doctor and loved ones before committing to them.

-After signing your health care directive and living will, you need to make sure that the right people have a copy of it.
+After signing your living will, you need to make sure that the right people have a copy of it.
 Make sure that your health care representative has a copy.
 Close family members and health care providers should have a copy.
-You may also consider depositing your health care directive and living will with an online living will registry.
+You may also consider depositing your living will with an online living will registry.
 These services allow medical providers to access your living will online in the case of an emergency.

 As a general rule, it’s a good practice to review your advanced directives.
 You should also review them if you get a new diagnosis, have gone through a divorce, or have changed your mind about your preferences.
 After updating your advance directives, make sure that your loved ones, doctors, and health care representative all have a copy.